Bapcraft/Neocore/api/README.md

 # Neocore API
 This is the public API for the Neocore Minecraft server management library created by Treyzania for Bapcraft.
-The actual underlying implementation of this API and its support features (such as the actual Bukkit plugin and the MongoDB database controller) are currently private.
-This may change in the future.  **The whole API is in a state of flux at the moment, so please don't expect any code you write against this project to be binary-compatible for a while.**
+The actual underlying implementation of this API and its support features (the MongoDB database controller we use on our server) are currently private.
+There is an alternative JSON database controller for testing purposes.
+This may change in the future.

+**The whole API is in a state of flux at the moment, so please don't expect any code you write against this project to be binary-compatible for a while.**

 # How to *use*
 There are two different ways one can access the API.
 First, one can simply